SreeramSP/Data-Structures-S3/README.md

 # Data-Structures

-Link List, Stack &amp; Queue
+This repository contains program of S3 Data Structure KTU.
+The following are the program:-
+1. Link List
+2. Stack
+3. Queue